 Despite their underlying similarities, there are some key differences that can drastically affect each model’s performance.
 First, have a look at the table below to see how the ranges compare.
 We’ll explain what the terms mean later in the article.

 No. of cores

 The first thing you’ll notice from the table is that Core i5 and i7 processors have four cores, while Core i3 models only have two.
 Out of all the differences between the Intel processor ranges, this is the one that will affect performance the most.

 Each core is effectively its own processor – your PC would still work (slowly) with just one core enabled.
-Having multiple cores means that the computer can work on more than one task at a time more efficiently, which will help keep your system running snappily even if you have tasks, such as an antivirus scan, running in the background.
+Having multiple cores means that the computer can work on more than one task at a time more efficiently, which will help keep your system running snappily even if you have tasks, such as an antivirus scan or video render, running in the background.

 Having several cores can also drastically increase the speed at which certain programs run.
 This doesn’t apply to all applications, as creating software that takes advantage of multiple cores is difficult.
 While two cores are now the accepted minimum in a processor, if you generally only tend to have a handful of tabs open in a web browser and your most demanding application is a word processor, you won’t see a huge benefit from a quad-core chip.
 However, modern games benefit from quad-core chips as does video encoding.

 As an example, in the Geekbench benchmark, which runs several tests optimised for single-core and for multi-core processing, the quad-core Intel Core i7-3770K machine being used to write this article scored 3,422 in the single-core benchmark and 13,401 in multi-core.
 With two cores disabled, the score was almost identical in single-core, but dropped to 7,541 in the multi-core test.
 The maths add up: halve the cores, (nearly) halve the multi-core performance.